dchambers/composerjs/README.md

 ### Specialized Types

-It's sometimes useful to create node-lists that contain specialized nodes, but where all nodes within the list conform to an agreed base-type.
-To enable this, node-list properties are also functions that can be invoked with a type argument, so that specializations can be created, for example:
+It's sometimes useful to create node-lists that contain specialized nodes, but where all nodes within the list conform to an agreed base-type, and optional nodes that can point to one of a number possible sub-types.
+To enable this, optional nodes and node-list properties are also functions that can be invoked with a type argument, so that specializations can be created.

+#### Node-List Specialization

+To create a specialized node-list we might write:

 ```js
 model.addNodeList('shapes');